-The full-time equivalent faculty and academic staff count for fall 2017 is approximately 5,230.
+The full-time equivalent faculty and academic staff count for fall 2018 is approximately 5,300.
 Of that total, a significant percentage is engaged in instruction, with the rest distributed across research, public service, academic and student support services, and other institutional support areas.
-To enhance these efforts and maintain its position as a world-class research university, in 2014 MSU committed to hiring approximately 100 research focused faculty members over the five-year period of 2015-2020, with approximately 65 hired to date.
+To enhance these efforts and maintain its position as a world-class research university, in 2014 MSU committed to hiring approximately 100 additional faculty members over the five-year period of 2015-2020, with 80 hired to date.

 The current average class size for lower division undergraduate classes is approximately 47 students.
-The average class size is approximately 35 for upper division undergraduate classes and 15 for graduate classes.
-The most recent calculation of the student/faculty ratio is 17:1, which is consistent with the Big 10 public average.
+The average class size is approximately 34 for upper division undergraduate classes and 15 for graduate classes.
+The most recent calculation of the student/faculty ratio is 16:1, which is consistent with the Big 10 public average.